‘No inkling’ thousands of Irish ex-racehorses were sent for slaughter in UK

 Independent senator Ronan Mullen said what emerged from the programme was “extremely disturbing”.

-“The picture we are getting in recent times in Ireland is that we might be a horse loving nation, and while there might be people in horse racing who do love horses, there’s seems to be a lot of people in the horse racing industry who don’t love horses,” he added.
+“The picture we are getting in recent times in Ireland is that we might be a horse-loving nation, and while there might be people in horse racing who do love horses, there seems to be a lot of people in the horse racing industry who don’t love horses,” he added.

 “They see them as machines and entities to be used for making money.